open-dotnet/.github/profile/README.md

 We all know that having openly developed modern and decent IDE extensibility would provide fertile ground for innovation (build system integration / debuggers / better integration with open-source projects on GitHub ) in the .NET platform.
 So why hasn't it happened yet?

+# next steps

+Send a pull-request to https://github.com/open-dotnet/.github/blob/master/README.md containing a random emoji to receive an invitation to join this GitHub organisation.